-These oils are aromatic ‘volatile’ substances.
-This means that they are easily diffused into the air, dissolved in organic liquids, and sometimes flammable.
+These oils are aromatic ‘volatile’ substances, meaning that they are easily diffused into the air, dissolved in organic liquids, and some are even flammable.
 They are bio-active and react with other substances.
 For example, when you open a bottle, suddenly exposing it to air, the fragrance disburses naturally into the atmosphere.
-By contrast, most oils, such as carrier oils are not considered volatile as they are generally, lack a defining fragrance, are non-reactive, and non-flammable at normal temperatures and pressure.
+By contrast, most oils, such as carrier oils are not considered volatile as they generally, lack a defining fragrance, are non-reactive, and non-flammable at normal temperatures and pressure.

-When we smell a flower or enjoy the scent of a forest, we are experiencing the natural ‘volatiles’ of the life processes, which the plants use to attract pollinators, repel invaders, and in protecting themselves from disease.
-To large degree, the scent of the forest and the fragrance of a flower are integral parts of the plants metabolic systems.
-And, they are the scents of the very oils we obtain from them.
+When we smell a flower or enjoy the scent of a forest, we are experiencing the natural ‘volatiles’ of the life processes, which the plants use to attract pollinators, repel invaders, and oftentimes in protecting themselves from disease.
+To a very large degree, the scent of the forest and the fragrance of a flower are integral parts of the plants metabolic systems.
+And, they are the scents of the very oils and essences we obtain from them.

 But, it doesn’t stop there.
-Essential oils are known to contain a broad list of organic compounds (over 100 at current counts).
+Essential oils are known to contain a broad list of unique organic compounds (hundreds, in fact).
 Many of the oils, such as frankincense, cinnamon, cistus, and sandalwood - just to name a few, have been used in beneficial wellness strategies for thousands of years.
 Additionally, these compounds possess properties which allow them to be used in modern day-to-day life to keep our environment clean and free from undesirable contaminants and environmental toxins.
 If you have ever walked through a mountain forest after a rain shower?
 You can smell the cleanliness of the air due to the natural secretions from the plants around you.
 It smells SO clean and pure.
 Wouldn’t it be great to enjoy this effect in your home and workspace every day?
 Well, you can!

 The term 'Essential' oil is derived from Aristotle's fifth property of matter.
 The five being; earth, air, fire, water and... ether, or spirit.
 The fifth element, spirit. was considered the 'quintessence' (fifth essence), which differentiated living things from non-living.
 Therefore, the 'essential' in essential oil refers to the life force of the plants from which they come - their quintessence.

-Contrary to what you may believe, you do not need any special certification to use essential oils.
+Contrary to what you may have heard, you do not need any special certification to use essential oils.
 It is not necessary to become a licensed aromatherapist to use them.
 In the majority of situations, you can simply apply the oils topically, on the skin.
+But, this is only one method in which essential oils can be applied.

 Traditionally, there are three methods which are most common for using essential oils.
 These methods follow the western European traditions established over centuries.
 Topical applications were favored by the English.
-Ingesting the oils and using in cooking were developed as the French tradition.
+Ingesting the oils and using in cooking were, not surprisingly, developed as the French tradition.
 And, the Germans were actually the ones who advocated inhalation and diffusing oils into the air.

 Testing has revealed many interesting properties of essential oils.
 For instance; essential oils which reach the blood stream either by; absorbtion through the skin layers, assimilation through the respiratory system, or through the digestive tract, can and do support physiology in positive ways.
 For this reason, we can view them as a kind of dietary supplement.